Agnese Campeol

-Agnese Campeol (born 11 August 2006) is an Italian-born Thai bobsledder who began competing for the national team in 2023 and won the silver medal in the women's monobob event at the 2024 Winter Youth Olympics, becoming the first Thai athlete to win a medal at the Winter Youth Olympics or Winter Olympics.
+Agnese Campeol (อาเยเซ กัมเปอออล; born 11 August 2006) is an Italian-born Thai bobsledder who began competing for the national team in 2023 and won the silver medal in the women's monobob event at the 2024 Winter Youth Olympics, becoming the first Thai athlete to win a medal at the Winter Youth Olympics or Winter Olympics.

 Early life

-Campeol was born on August 11, 2006 in Turin, Italy.
-She has moved to Thailand since she was 5 years old.
-She started training in the sport of bobsleigh at the age of 16 in 2022 at the Olympic Sliding Centre, Pyeongchang, South Korea.
+Campeol, whose mother is from Thailand's Kumphawapi district, was born on August 11, 2006 in Turin, Italy.
+She moved to Thailand when she was 5 years old.
+She started training in the sport of bobsleigh at the age of 16 in 2022 at the Olympic Sliding Centre in Pyeongchang, South Korea.
 She admired American bobsledder Kaillie Humphries as a role model.

 Career results

 All results are sourced from the International Bobsleigh and Skeleton Federation (IBSF).